 A computer on the Internet can be located anywhere in the world.
 The Internet enables the computer to communicate with any other computer.

 HISTORY (DEVELOPMENT) OF THE INTERNET.

-The Internet was started the U.S Department of Defence in 1969 as a network of 4 computers called ARPANET.
-Its aim was to connect a set of computers operated several Universities and Scientists doing military research so as to enable them share research data.
+The Internet was started by the U.S Department of Defence in 1969 as a network of 4 computers called ARPANET.
+Its aim was to connect a set of computers operated by several Universities and Scientists doing military research so as to enable them share research data.

 The original network grew as more computers were added to it.
 By 1974, 62 computers were already attached.

 In 1983, the Internet split into 2 parts; one dedicated exclusively (solely/only) to military installations (called Milnet), and the other dedicated to university research (called the Internet), with around 1,000 host computers.